dialoa/dialectica-filters/bib-place/README.md

 Usage
 ----

+### Basic usage

 Call the filter at the command line or in a defaults file (see Pandoc's manual for detail). **Important**: the filter must be called after *citeproc*.
 From the command line:

 ```
 pandoc -s --citeproc -L bib-place.lua sample.md -t html